TSAI-Labs/LMX/README.md

 ## Run Django App Locally:

-Please create your .env file
+Please create your .env file or collect it from Admin Static and Media files are gitignored.
+Please add it locally.

 ```
 - cd LMX